US economy on solid footing, coronavirus remains top threat: Reuters poll | ExBulletin

 US economy on solid footing, coronavirus remains top threat: Reuters poll

-(Reuters) – The U.S. economy will grow at its fastest annual rate in decades this year and outperform most of its major peers, with a markedly improved outlook, but another surge of COVID-19 was the biggest risk at over the next three months, a Reuters poll showed.
+The US economy will grow at its fastest annual rate in decades this year and outperform most of its major peers, with a markedly improved outlook, but another surge of COVID-19 was the biggest risk in the next three months, a Reuters poll showed.

-There has been a new wave of optimism among economic forecasters predicting an increase in economic activity from the already adopted $ 1.9 trillion relief plan and also from the infrastructure plan proposed by US President Joe.
-Biden of more than $ 2 trillion, according to the April 16-20 poll of over 100 economists.
+There has been a new wave of optimism among economic forecasters predicting an increase in economic activity thanks to the already adopted $ 1.9 trillion relief plan and also US President Joe Bidens has proposed an infrastructure plan. over $ 2 trillion, according to the April 16-20 poll of over 100 economists.

 The world’s largest economy is expected to grow an average of 6.2% this year, the brightest outlook since polls began for the period more than two years ago and, if realized, would mark the expansion fastest annual since 1984.